Elle Bishop: Reception

 Bell's performance was highly anticipated as she had gained popularly within her starring show, Veronica Mars.
 Ultimately, Bell's performance was critically praised, along with the character of Elle, who became very popular among viewers.
 Elle was ranked #44 on IGN's "Top 50 Chicks Behaving Badly".

 With the cancellation of Veronica Mars, Variety reported that attaining Bell was a "major, major coup for NBC" because of how in-demand the actress was.
 Universal Media Studios' Katherine Pope noted that "many studios [were] chasing [Bell] in both film and TV" and that Pope was happy that Bell "chose to star in our show."
 When Bell was cast, Tim Kring explained that because she had known several of the cast members for years as well as some of the writers, it "was already like part of the family by the time we cast her."

 In an interview with Bell, Eric Goldman of IGN commented on Bell's "eagerly awaited debut" on the series.
 Matt Roush of TV Guide reported on Bell becoming a series regular on Heroes, and stated he "like[s] her more and more, especially as we see the tragic dimension of how Elle has been so cruelly used by her 'daddy,' Bob, and is much more than the flirty assassin we first met."
 Bruce Fretts, also of TV Guide, said that Bell's portrayal of Elle was responsible for "sparking Heroes to life."
 He explains that "[i]n just a few scenes...
 [Bell is able to] juice up the slumping sophomore drama" and her "live-wire performance turned Chapter 5 into this season's strongest episode yet."
 However, because of the large ensemble cast, Matthew Gilbert of Slate.com commented that Season Two of Heroes was "even more overpopulated than the last, expanding from a rabble to a veritable global riot of Dubiously Gifted Ones."

 Her death in the season three episode "The Eclipse Part II" was criticized by media outlets with E! writing that the show offered "the redemption of electric Elle, an Elle-Sylar romance, an Elle-Claire friendship, HRG mentoring Elle [only to take] it all away".
+According to Kring, the character was killed due to Bell leaving the show to appear in films.